THE SANCTITY OF MARRIAGE

 Christ went to the cross for a reason.
 That reason was you and me.
 When He hung on the cross He looked down through the centuries at all of the faces of those that He was dying for.
 He saw your face and He saw mine.
 He paid the penalty for our sins because He loved us.
 The choice to be saved is yours.
 No one can make that decision for you.
 Won’t you come and be a part of this great celebration?
 If your answer is yes then please bow your head in prayer and repeat the following words.

 Dear Lord, I confess that I am a sinner.
 Please forgive me for all of my sin and wash them away with your blood.
 I believe and trust you with my eternal life.
 I know that you died on the cross for me personally.
 I know that you were buried in a tomb and I believe that you resurrected from the dead and are now seated at the right hand of God the Father.
 Please come into my heart and be my Lord and Savior.
-May the Holy Spirit teach me and instruct me in the way that I should go.
+May the Holy Spirit teach me, guide me, and empower me in the way that I should go.
 Amen!

 If you made a decision to pray and ask Christ to forgive you, and to wash away all of your sin with His blood, and to come into your heart to be your Savior, then we praise God for you.